-Fresh tomato and basil come together with a few other ingredients to make a simple pasta salad with a huge depth of flavor.
+Fresh tomato and basil come together with a few other ingredients to make a simple Cheesy Italian Pasta Salad with a huge depth of flavor.

 The last official weekend of summer is here and I wanted to make something different to go with our BBQ.
 By the end of summer we have all had more than our share of the normal potato salads and pasta salads.
 It was time that we tried something new, something that we never made before.